dhanjyoti/React-step-by-step/code_step_by_step/react_note.md

 * In React when we control the input fields through the state is called Controlled components.
 * Uncontrolled components are those input fields in react which we do not comtrol through states.
 It is either controlled through Javascript or by the use of useRef.
 * Higher Order Component -> are those components which takes other components as props and returns other components.
+* **Routing** -> For different functionalities we need different pages.
+So, we convert components to pages & we put links on them, so that for different functionality there forms a different page.
+Now we can open them through specific URLs.
+This is called routing.
+* We use `Link` from react-router-dom instead of `href` because it helps us render the page without reloading, whereas, using `href` will surely reload the page.
+* API -> Application Programming Interface, we cannot directly connect or interact to the database through react, so we need some server-side programming language which provides us APIs to connect to the database.
+These helps us to fetch data from the database for us to use.
+It comes in the form of JSON format.
+Now we can use those data to show in the UI or frontend.

+* GET - when we need to show the data, we use GET method.
+* POST - when we need to store the data, we use POST method.
+* PUT - when we need to update the data, we use PUT method.
+* DELETE - when we need to delete the data, we use DELETE method.

+Node js ->
+**Core modules** -> There are some basic features in programming language, which are in-build from before and we can use them whenever needed.
+These are called `core modules`.